Anonymous pipe

 In computer science, an anonymous pipe is a simplex FIFO communication channel that may be used for one-way interprocess communication (IPC).
 An implementation is often integrated into the operating system's file IO subsystem.
 Typically a parent program opens anonymous pipes, and creates a new process that inherits the other ends of the pipes, or creates several new processes and arranges them in a pipeline.

 Full-duplex (two-way) communication normally requires two anonymous pipes.

-Pipelines are supported in most popular operating systems, from Unix and DOS onwards, and are created using the "|" character in many shells.
+Pipelines are supported in most popular operating systems, from Unix onwards, and are created using the "|" character in many shells.

 Unix

 Pipelines are an important part of many traditional Unix applications and support for them is well integrated into most Unix-like operating systems.
 Pipes are created using the pipe system call, which creates a new pipe and returns a pair of file descriptors referring to the read and write ends of the pipe.
 Many traditional Unix programs are designed as filters to work with pipes.